How Long Does a Marijuana High Last?

 Knowing what to expect beforehand sets you up for a positive experience and allows you to plan your day, ensuring that you aren’t feeling out of it when at work or driving.
 Plus, understanding how long it takes for cannabis to wear off can help you get through an uncomfortable high if you ever accidentally take too much.

 But keep in mind that every person has an individualized experience with cannabis, meaning that you might find its effects shorter or longer-lived than the average person.

-The Average Marijuana “High”
+What Does the Average Marijuana "High" Feel Like?